YeakubSadlil/Ensemble_backtesting_stock_market/README.md

 --------

 ## 🛠️ Our Approach
 - **Ensemble Strategy**: We combined Bollinger Bands and LSTM models to predict stock prices and generate signals.
     - When the LSTM model predicts that tomorrow's stock price is higher than the current price and the Bollinger's lower band is also higher than the current price, then we generate a buy signal (Long Position)
     - When the LSTM model predicts that tomorrow's stock price is lower than the current price and Bollinger's upper band is also lower than the current price, then we generate a sell signal.
     - Otherwise, we generate a hold signal.
+    - We have chosen to go only for long positions as the market is a bull market.
+- **Tuning Models**:
+    - We have tried trend following and mean reversion strategies with different technical indicators like `MACD, RSI, Bollinger Bands`, etc. and checked their individual performance.
+    - Then we combined the best performing strategies with `LSTM` to create an ensemble strategy.
+    - We have found that the ensemble strategy is performing better than the individual strategies compared to each other and benchmark S&P500.
+    - We have also tested the In Sample and Out Sample performance and found that the ensemble is performing better.
+Check all test notebooks in the `ML Models` folder.
 - **Bollinger Bands**: Utilized the Bollinger Bands model to generate buy/sell signals based on the stock's price volatility with a default window of 20 days.
 - **LSTM Model**: Developed an LSTM model to predict the stock price of the next day based on the previous 50 days of stock prices.
     - Used it as a filter with Bollinger Bands to generate signals.
+The reason behind that is predicted stock price was higher than the current price during downtrends and lower during uptrends.
     - Trained the model on S&P 500 data from 2013 to 2020 and tested it on data from 2023 to 2024. 📅
 - **Asset Categorization**: Backtested our strategy on 50 assets from 10 different sectors (2018-2022) to add diversification and evaluate its performance.
 Check [Asset Lists](#-asset-categories) or the  [Data](https://github.com/YeakubSadlil/Ensemble_backtesting_stock_market/blob/01acf517e821f63eaabbcf972c3fbc51a196a4b3/Data/sp50) section to see the list of assets.
 - **Module Development**: Developed a module to generate signals (`generate_signals.py`), which is imported into the `run.ipynb`.
 It will return buy/sell/hold signals as 1, -1, 0 respectively.